-- 1. Convene either a STUDENT CONDUCT COUNCIL or administrative hearing, according to established guidelines (Article II, Sections 1 & 3), to determine responsibility for the current violation.
+1. Convene either a STUDENT CONDUCT COUNCIL or administrative hearing, according to established guidelines (Article II, Sections 1 & 3), to determine responsibility for the current

+- violation.
 If found responsible, the student will likely be SUSPENDED or EXPELLED from the college. - 2.
 Communicate a summary of the hearing to the College Provost.

-Responsibilities will inform the student in writing of the determination of the Student Conduct Council, indicating that a final appeal of that determination can be made to the College Provost.
+In response to the findings of the Student Conduct Council the Director of Student Rights and Responsibilities will inform the student in writing of the determination of the Student Conduct Council, indicating that a final appeal of that determination can be made to the College Provost.